 I know I’m a bit late to the game because the book was published in 2019, but I’m so glad I finally got my hand on a copy.

-The relationships between Fiona, who first lost her brother Nico, then subsequently a few of his friends to this virus, and Yale, Richard, her daughter, and the new relationships she develops in Paris are complex and as real as they get.
+The relationships between Fiona and Yale, Richard, her daughter, and the new relationships she develops in Paris are complex and as real as they get.
+Fiona, who first lost her brother Nico, then subsequently a few of his friends to this virus, is as real as she gets.

 You can’t help but feel for her, but will get angry at some of the other characters.
-Just like in real life, they all have their issues, and they try to deal with their ups and downs as well as the know-how.
+Just like in real life, they all have their issues.
+They try their best to deal with their ups and downs as well as the know-how.

 Strongly recommend this book, and I hope you enjoy it as much as I did.

-Here goes my list; have you read any of them?
+Have you read any of these books?
 If you did, how did you rate them?

 Till next time, keep reading my fellow bookworms!